SEKOIA-IO/documentation/_shared_content/develop/guides/formats/smartdescriptions.md

 	}
 	```

-	will not match

-	To test the existence of a field in the structured event, only define the field in the condition.
+	To test the existence of a field in the structured event, define the field in the condition only.

 	e.g:

-	The condition
+	This condition 	will test the existence of `event.kind`:

 	```json
 	{